bertassi/artificialintelligence/README.md

 # Source Code for MAPC 2016

+### About MAPC

+This code was intended to be used in the 2016's Multi Agent Programming Contest (MAPC).
+For more information, please check https://multiagentcontest.org/2016/.

 ### Tech

 This work uses a number of open source projects to work properly: